JiM in the News

 Centroamérica Economía, May 17, 2023

 The Ministry of Foreign Affairs of El Salvador recently presented the Labor Mobility Program to US companies and trade associations, with the purpose of managing more sources of temporary work.
+Mentioning a Salvadoran Foreign Ministry official that met with Justice in Motion and other immigrant rights groups to discuss migration and labor opportunities for Salvadoran nationals.

 Prism Reports, April 14, 2023

 An 18-month investigation by Prism, Futuro Investigates, and Latino USA found that the H-2A visa program—derived from the infamous Bracero Program—is rife with wage theft and exploitation.
+Justice in Motion Executive Director Cathleen Caron worked extensively with the reporter to help shape the coverage and is significantly quoted.

 2022